Social Media Update. What’s Vine and how can you benefit from using it

-Some of the biggest companies around are tech giants and many of the top dogs are social media sites.
+Some of the biggest companies around are tech giants and many of the top dogs are social media providers.
 We’ve grown so accustomed to tech start-ups taking the world by storm and making millions along the way, it’s easy to forget they don’t all reach such heights.

 The best laid plans